 - Options Map - Similar to the Style Map, these are Re-Com options that can be added to override default wrapper options. *optional

 - Pixel Pusher - Easy way to move the selected block, plus provides some options for the editor to make things easier.

 With the view composer window selected, lets open the Preview Panel so we can see the view at 100% regardless of the canvas zoom (plus it makes the viewer easier to manipulate).
-Hit Ctrl-F to show the preview pane.
+Hit Shift-F to show the preview pane.

 Ok, so the first thing we want in our view is the Movie List menu.
 Lets drag the "owen wilson wow API-movie list" pill over to the empty column on the right.

 Note: Depending on your screen set up / resolution etc - you might notice that hovering over the potential blocks to use will actually highlight them on the underlying canvas to better understand what we choosing from.

 Now we can see that our block output has been added, but it looks a little odd - let's check the "edges?" checkbox in the pixel pusher editor panel on the right so we can get a better idea of what we are looking at.